ganmor/react-core-list/README.md

 The list accepts element with different sizes, that the tricky part.

-Warning : The biggerr the size differences between elements is the more edge cases you will hit.
+Warning : The bigger the size difference between elements is, the more edge cases you will hit.
+If you only need elements of equals heights, you can use one of the following projects :

 How does it work :